IBM/BluePic/README.md

 ### 3. Configure Bluemix Push service
 To utilize push notification capabilities on Bluemix, you need to configure a notification provider.
 For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
 As part of this configuration step, you will need to use the **bundle identifier** you chose in the [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section.

-Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through that process.
+Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through the process of configuring APNS with your Bluemix Push service.
 Please note that you'd need to upload a `.p12` certificate to Bluemix and enter the password for it, as described in the Bluemix instructions.

+Additionally, the `appGuid ` for your Push service acts independently of the BluePic app so we will need to add that value to our `bluemix.plist`.
+We get the `appGuid ` by viewing our credentials for the Push service in Bluemix, all your services should be under the "Connections" of your app.
+Once there, click on the "View Credentials" button for your Push Notifications service and you should see the `appGuid ` pop up, among other values.
+Now, simply put that value into your `bluemix.plist` corresponding with the `pushAppGUID` key.
+This should ensure your device gets registered properly with the Push service.

 Lastly, remember that push notifications will only show up on a physical iOS device.